adamokasha/docker-react-blog/README.md

 ### Environment variables

-1. Create an .env file in the `react-redux-blog` directory.
+1. Create an `.env.local` file in the `react-redux-blog` directory.
 2. Add the following line:
    REACT_APP_API_URL=http://localhost:4000
 3. In the `node-blog-api/server/config` create a `config.json` file